FlutterDizaster/music-library/README.md

    cd music-library
    ```

-3. Create a `.env` file in the root directory

-4. Configure the application (see [Configuration](#configuration)).
+3. Configure the application (see [Configuration](#configuration)).
+   The application can read configuration parameters from the env file, but environment variables have a higher priority.
+So for launching using docker compose, all configuration will take place in it.
+   Please remember to provide the correct details server address.

-5. Start the application containers:
+4. Start the application containers:

    ```bash
    docker compose up -d
    ```
+   If you use a port other than the default, you will need to make edits to the docker-compose.yaml.

-6. To stop the application:
+5. To stop the application:

    ```bash
    docker compose down